cedardevs/onestop/README-local-development.md

   ...
 ```

-There is currently no configmap in the metadata deployment to make changes to the security configuration (such as adding yourself as an admin).
+There is currently no configmap in the `api-admin` deployment to make changes to the security configuration (such as adding yourself as an admin).
 If you need to add one, see the api-search config for how to add a configmap.
 The configuration needed is:
 ```
 ---
 spring: